Sbanjaraa/Sbanjaraa/README.md

 - 👋 Hi, I’m @Sbanjaraa
-- 👀 I’m interested in web design
+- 👀 I’m interested in web developer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and Java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...